ecmwf/odc/docs/content/tools.rst

 ``count``
 ---------

-Counts number of rows in files.
+Determine the number of rows of data in an ODB-2 file.

 Usage
    .. code-block:: shell